akshitgarg08/credis/README.md

-# 🧠 Credis — C++ meets Redis, and they hit it off
+# 🧠 credis — C++ meets Redis, and they hit it off

 > *"Why pay for Redis when you can lose sleep building your own?"*

-Welcome to **Credis**, a lightweight, Redis-compatible, in-memory data store handcrafted in C++.
+Welcome to **credis**, a lightweight, Redis-compatible, in-memory data store handcrafted in C++.
 It speaks RESP, juggles multiple clients like a caffeinated octopus, and remembers things even after you kill it (persistence, not trauma).

 ---